-Though many of the country's motor lodges were built over fifty years ago, over the past few years, there’s been a bit of a motel renaissance.
-Creative hoteliers are taking rundown vintage motor lodges and sprucing them up with modern amenities without sacrificing any of the nostalgic charm.
+Though many of the country's motor lodges were built over fifty years ago, over the past few years, there’s been quite of a motel renaissance.
+Creative hoteliers are taking rundown vintage motor hotels and sprucing them up with modern amenities – without sacrificing any of the nostalgic charm.

-Austin Motel: Austin, Texas
+Austin Motel in Austin, Texas

-Joanne’s Fine Foods, a classic 1950s-style diner, is the Austin Motel’s restaurant, and its throwback vibe captures the overall vibe of the super-hip property.
-Both fit perfectly into their setting, Austin’s super-hip South Congress neighborhood.
+Joanne’s Fine Foods, a classic 1950s-style diner, is the Austin Motel’s restaurant, and its throwback vibe captures the overall spirit of the super-hip property.
 Opened in 1938, the motel underwent a makeover in 2017 and now stands as a tribute to mid-century modern design and style.

 Each room features retro-esque radios and lamps, plus orange and yellow vinyl accents that complement the ultra-colorful, vibrant wallpaper.
 But the biggest draw is the kidney-shaped pool, a gathering spot for locals in the warm weather.
+Both the motel and the diner fit perfectly into their setting, too – Austin’s super-hip South Congress neighborhood.

-Beck’s Motor Lodge: San Francisco, California
+Beck’s Motor Lodge in San Francisco, California

-A 2017 makeover added sunburst décor, analog clocks, simple throwback furniture, and other details that enhance mid-century modern vibe.
+A 2017 makeover added sunburst décor, analog clocks, simple throwback furniture and other details that enhance mid-century modern vibe.
 Contemporary amenities like flat-screen televisions were added, too.
 A few of the 58 rooms have access to the rooftop sundeck, a perfect perch for a timeless San Francisco activity: watching the fog roll by.

-Vagabond Hotel: Miami, Florida
+Vagabond Hotel in Miami, Florida

 Once you know that Sammy Davis Jr and Frank Sinatra hung out here back in the day, you’ll understand how important it was that this Miami haunt’s snazzy 1950s-era vibe was preserved during a 2014 refurbishment.
 The works brought the hotel back from the brink of disrepair.
 The Vagabond Hotel’s revival is in sync with the design-centric MiMo Historic District in which it’s located.
 The sleek rooms feature Atomic Era-style geometric stenciling on the walls, groovy vintage lighting fixtures and custom-made furniture with pops of Miami-appropriate pink, turquoise and muted yellow hues.